-Schedule of Reappointment/Nonreappointment of Nontenured Faculty Members and Faculty of Practice in the First Year of Service and Lecturers, Senior Lecturers and Master Lecturers in their First Year of Employment
+Schedule of Reappointment/Annual Review or Nonreappointment of Nontenured Faculty Members and Faculty of Practice in the First Year of Service and Lecturers, Senior Lecturers and Master Lecturers in their First Year of Employment

-12/15 Faculty member submits materials, including the teaching portfolio review, for evaluation to the department/school chair.
+11/15 Faculty member submits teaching portfolio re view materials to the department/school chair.

-- 12/15 Department/school chair submits faculty member materials for evaluation to the department/school committee. - 1/15 Department/school committee submits its evaluation and recommendation concerning reappointment or nonreappointment of faculty member to department/school chair, providing a copy to the faculty member. - 2/1 Department/school chair submits an evaluation and recommendation concerning reappointment or nonreappointment to dean, including the department/school committee recommendation, providing a copy to the faculty member. - 3/1 Dean makes a decision concerning reappointment or nonreappointment and notifies faculty member in writing, providing a copy to the provost and vice president for academic affairs. - Faculty member may request a review by the provost and vice president for academic affairs, in the case of a nonreappointment decision by the dean. - Provost and vice president for academic affairs makes a final decision on appeals of nonreappointment and informs the faculty member.
+- Department/school chair submits teaching portfolio review materials to the designated department/school evaluation committee. - Designated department/school evaluation committee submits teaching portfolio review evaluation to the department/school chair, providing copies to the faculty member and dean. - 12/16 Faculty member submits materials, including the teaching portfolio review, for evaluation to the department/school chair. - 12/17 Department/school chair submits faculty member materials for evaluation to the department/school committee. - 1/15 Department/school committee submits its evaluation and recommendation concerning reappointment or nonreappointment of faculty member to department/school chair, providing a copy to the faculty member. - 2/1 Department/school chair submits an evaluation and recommendation concerning reappointment or nonreappointment to dean, including the department/school committee recommendation, providing a copy to the faculty member. - 3/1\ Dean makes a decision concerning reappointment or nonreappointment and notifies faculty member in writing, providing a copy to the provost and vice president for academic affairs. - Faculty member may request a review by the provost and vice president for academic affairs, in the case of a nonreappointment decision by the dean. - 4/1 Provost and vice president for academic affairs makes a final decision on appeals of nonreappointment and informs the faculty member.
 The provost and vice president for academic affairs' decision is final.

-Schedule of Reappointment/Nonreappointment of Nontenured Faculty Members, Lecturers and Faculty of Practice Appointed at Mid-Year in the First Year of Service
+Schedule of Reappointment/Annual Review or Nonreappointment of Nontenured Faculty Members, Lecturers and Faculty of Practice Appointed at Mid-Year in the First Year of Service

-- 1/31 Faculty member submits materials for evaluation to the department/school chair. - 2/15 Department/school chair submits an evaluation and recommendation concerning reappointment or nonreappointment to dean, including the department/school committee recommendation, providing a copy to the faculty member. - 3/1 Dean makes a decision concerning reappointment or nonreappointment and notifies faculty member in writing, providing a copy to the provost and vice president for academic affairs. - Faculty member may request a review by the provost and vice president for academic affairs, in the case of a nonreappointment decision by the dean. - 4/1 Provost and vice president for academic affairs makes a final decision on appeals of nonreappointment and informs the faculty member.
+- 1/31 Faculty member submits materials for evaluation to the department/school chair. - 2/15 Department/school chair submits an evaluation and recommendation concerning reappointment or nonreappointment to dean, including the department/school committee recommendation, providing a copy to the faculty member. - 3/1\ Dean makes a decision concerning reappointment or nonreappointment and notifies faculty member in writing, providing a copy to the provost and vice president for academic affairs. - Faculty member may request a review by the provost and vice president for academic affairs, in the case of a nonreappointment decision by the dean. - 4/1 Provost and vice president for academic affairs makes a final decision on appeals of nonreappointment and informs the faculty member.
 The provost and vice president for academic affairs' decision is final.

-Schedule of Reappointment/Nonreappointment of Nontenured Faculty Members and Faculty of Practice in the Second and Subsequent Years of Service (Non-Tenured and Non-First Year Faculty)
+Schedule of Reappointment/Annual Review or Nonreappointment of Nontenured Faculty Members and Faculty of Practice in the Second and Subsequent Years of Service (Nontenured and Non-First Year Faculty)